brandonpollard/eks-efs-accesspoint/README.md

-# Example of not using an access point.
+# Example of using an access point.

 *Using an access point:*